ccchiang92/Doodles/README.md

 --* Our model is a much smaller version of the famous VGG-16 model based on the research paper [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1409.1556) by *Karen Simonyan, Andrew Zisserman*

 ###### Results
+Reached a peak of 89% accuracy with some hypertuning.
+After Hypertuning the model some of the big take aways are:
+- The relu activation function alone had almost a +30% increase in accuracy compared to some others.
+- Adam was the goto loss function with default .001, might of been able to increase it a touch.
+- The more layers the better.
+This affects load times on the model, so this needs to be balanced to your objective.
+-

 #### HTML / Javascript